Craneo7/mali/notes.md

 >>> general

+info: within the notes there are some instructions on how to make certain files, but they can just be downloaded from the repository :)

 1) orientation
 > ip's and names (hostname, dc-name, etc.) might be outdated for skills test
 > use angry ip scanner if available